-These are my top picks for cookie presses, check them out here on Amazon.
-They’re durable, easy to use, and create beautiful, unique cookies for any season!
+This is my top pick among cookie presses, check it out here at Amazon.
+It’s durable, easy to use, and it creates beautiful, unique cookies for any season!

 Before looking at options for this title, it is important to understand exactly what we are talking about when we say “cookie press” and “spritz cookies.”

 A cookie press is a cylindrical device with a plunger at one end and a hole at the other end.
 The plunger is used to push cookie dough out from a hole.
 At the end with the hole, various interchangeable perforated plates with different shaped openings can be attached so that the dough is pushed out in distinctive shapes.
 As cookies are especially popular during the holiday period, and common examples include a star or snowflake shape.

 A spritz, or to use its full name, Spritzebäck, is a cookie that originates from Germany and Alsatian-Mosellan.
 Spritzen is a German verb meaning “to squirt.”
 As the name implies, these cookies are made from pushing (or squirting) cookie dough out from a cookie press.
 They come in all shapes and sizes and can be decorated with chocolate, raisins, sprinkles, icing, or anything else you want to personalize your cookies for any occasion.
 While these are especially popular around the holiday season, they are also delicious year-round treats.

 Many people can fondly remember family members spending hours in the kitchen during the holiday season baking up a storm, and if you’re of European descent, it’s likely that spritz cookies were one of the many delicious treats being made!
 Some families even pass down their cookie presses for generations, continuing the tradition of spritz cookies every year.
 But if your great grandma’s cookie press isn’t quite cutting it for you anymore, it may be time to take a look at some modern options.